sberridge/bezsql/README.md

 ### Adding Conditions

-There are a few functions allowing the addition of conditions to a query.
+There are a few methods allowing the addition of conditions to a query.

 ```go
 db.Table("users")